 This guidance is for everyone who has been identified as having a long-term clinical condition or being clinically extremely vulnerable.

-If you are at high risk from coronavirus (clinically extremely vulnerable), you will previously have received a letter from the DHSC or from your GP or consultant telling you this.
+If you are at high risk from coronavirus (clinically extremely vulnerable), you will previously have received a letter from Manx Care or from your GP or consultant telling you this.
 You may have been advised to shield in the past.

 The Isle of Man Government's priority is to protect the health of the Island's community and help everyone to stay safe.